View interactive infographics and data visalisations on alternative fuel uptake across all different transport modes.

 If you know of other national or local incentives that should be included in this section, please send us an email, or use the button on the right, and let us know.
 We review the proposed changes and implement the updates on a short notice.

-BEVs and fuel cell vehicles registered by 31 December 2025 benefit from a 10-year exemption from vehicle tax, valid through 31 December 2030.
-After the exemption, BEVs are taxed at 50% of the standard rate based on vehicle weight:
+BEVs and fuel-cell vehicles first registered by 31 December 2025 are exempt from vehicle tax for up to 10 years, though no later than 31 December 2030.
+After the exemption (or after 2030), they are taxed at 50% of the standard rate, based on vehicle weight in 200 kg increments, approximately:

 No national-level non-tax financial benefits are currently in effect, but local authorities and employers may provide financial support for charging infrastructure or energy costs related to BEV usage.